pvasek/kudu-wiki/Kudu-architecture.md

 Kudu has a somewhat unusual architecture, in the sense that it is a single-tenant rather than multi-tenant service.
 What this means is that each Azure Web Site which uses git deployment has its own instance of the Kudu service, completely distinct from the Kudu service sites used for other Azure sites.

-Furthermore, the Kudu site itself runs as an Azure web site, abeit a somewhat special site.
+Furthermore, the Kudu site itself runs as an Azure web site, albeit a somewhat special site.
 The best way to look at the Kudu service is that it is a 'buddy site' to the real Azure site.
 The main difference is that the Kudu site is being given access to the files of the real site, allowing it to publish to it.

 ### Security model